SwedbankPay/developer.swedbankpay.com/_includes/checkin-events.md

 ### `onBillingDetailsAvailable`

-Triggered when a consumer has been identified
+Triggered when a consumer has been identified.

 {:.code-view-header}
 **onBillingDetailsAvailable event object**